EqualifyEverything/equalify/README.md

 1. Download the contents of the repo.
 2. Update `config.php` info.
 3. Upload/run on your server.
-4. Contribute.
-- Report errors.
-- Submit pull requests.
-- Share the love.
+4. Contribute: Report issues, submit pull requests, share the love!